-The all apps button of the Start menu (located in the upper right corner of the window) lists all the applications, listed alphabetically, that are installed on the computer.
+The main column of the Start menu lists all the applications, listed alphabetically, that are installed on the computer.
 A standard strategy for searching is to use the strolling bar to move up and down the list.
 A faster way to search is to click on any one of the alphabet boxes to bring up the entire alphabet.
 Simply click on the alpha block that houses your target app.
 If a letter is not highlighted, it simply means that no app is housed under that particular letter.